wjakob/nanobind/docs/basics.rst

 Without it, you would have to change every occurrence of the pattern ``"..."_a`` to the more verbose ``nb::arg("...")``.

 The function binding declaration includes several changes.
-It common to pile on a few attributes and modifiers in :cpp:func:`.def(...) <module_::def()>` binding declarations, which can be specified in any order.
+It is common to pile on a few attributes and modifiers in :cpp:func:`.def(...) <module_::def()>` binding declarations, which can be specified in any order.